-Subject to agreement between the Parties at the local level, the standard five (5) day week may be modified in any of the following offices, namely Vancouver Head Office; Vancouver Services Office (Gastown) and Victoria.
+Subject to agreement between the parties at the local level, the standard five day week may be modified in the Vancouver Regional Centre.

-The workweek may be modified in these offices in the following way and subject to the following provisions:
+The workweek may be modified in this office in the following way and subject to the following provisions:

-- (a) the workday shall be seven (7) hours and thirty (30) minutes in duration, exclusive of the meal period, with the extra time worked accumulated and; - (1) scheduled by mutual agreement, at the local level, as a day off every three weeks, or - (2) scheduled by mutual agreement, at the local level, as lieu days. - (b) There shall be equitable rotation of the extra days off as mutually agreed at the local level.
+- (a) the workday shall be seven hours and 30 minutes in duration, exclusive of the meal period, with the extra time worked accumulated and; - (1) scheduled by mutual agreement, at the local level, as a day off every three weeks, or - (2) scheduled by mutual agreement, at the local level, as lieu days. - (b) There shall be equitable rotation of the extra days off as mutually agreed at the local level. - (c) For vacation purposes, employees shall remain on the agreed work schedules and vacation entitlement shall be converted to hours.
+The scheduled daily hours shall be deducted from the vacation entitlement for each day of vacation taken.

-- (c) For vacation purposes, employees shall remain on the agreed work schedules and vacation entitlement shall be converted to hours.
-The scheduled daily hours shall be deducted from the vacation entitlement for each day of vacation taken. - (d) Any shortfall arising from designated paid holidays falling within this schedule shall be scheduled within the two-week period following the designated holiday. - (e) Work shall be scheduled between the hours of 8:00 a.m. and 5:30 p.m. unless otherwise agreed to by the Parties. - (f) Work schedule changes shall not result in increased cost to the Employer. - (g) The Employer agrees that permission for a modified workweek shall not be unreasonably withheld.
+- (d) Any shortfall arising from designated paid holidays falling within this schedule shall be scheduled within the two-week period following the designated holiday. - (e) Work shall be scheduled between the hours of 8:00 a.m. and 5:30 p.m. unless otherwise agreed to by the parties. - (f) Work schedule changes shall not result in increased cost to the Employer. - (g) The Employer agrees that permission for a modified workweek shall not be unreasonably withheld.